daliborgogic/nuxt-interpolation/README.md

 # interpolation

-> [Nuxt.js](https://github.com/nuxt/nuxt.js/) directive for binding every link to catch the click event, and if it's a relative link router will push.
+> [Nuxt.js](https://github.com/nuxt/nuxt.js/) module as directive for binding every link to catch the click event, and if it's a relative link router will push.
 For improved security `rel="noopener"` will be added automatically if target is `_blank`

 ## Setup